nedoxff/nedoxff/Words.md

 #### This is a very popular game.
 You can play it anywhere - at home, on the road, in line, in class :-)

-#### The essence of the game - you need to make a chain of words on a given topic.
+#### The essence of the game - you need to make a chain of words on a given topic. (well, not in the bot..)

 ## Words game rules